windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list methedology sheet.md

 No exceptional problems which indicate high failure rate, or use of any controller with an exceptionally high failure rate.

-Maximum 4kb QD1 random read latency (ATTO, Or iometer): 0.15 milliseconds.
-(Exception for sata)
+Maximum 4K QD1 random read latency (ATTO, Or iometer): 0.15 milliseconds.

-Maximum 4kb QD4 random read latency (ATTO, Or iometer): 0.25 milliseconds.
-(Exception for sata)
+Maximum 4K QD4 random read latency (ATTO, Or iometer): 0.25 milliseconds.

 ## C TIER: Budget NVME drive requirements